BeElectrico/Parametric_Cell_Holders/README.md

 # Prerequisites:

 * You know the form factor of the battery you are going to build.
-* You have an account to acces Fusion360 Online or desktop version.
+* You have an account to acces OnShape Online. https://shorturl.at/og553
 * You have access to a printer that can print ABS parts, if not PCBWay is an option.
    * You can use this link to get 5$ Discount on your first 3d printed holder https://pcbway.com/g/1sGQrE